antleaf/journal_comparison_service_data_collection/FOAA_Framework.md

 **Validation:** Number with two decimal places.
 A period (dot) should be used as the decimal separator.
 No thousand separator should be used.

 **Guidance:** This is a required field.
 To facilitate comparison of list prices between publishers, please tell us the subscription list price for a typical research-intensive university in the US.
+If there is no subscription price, please enter 0.00

 ***